mardiros/blacksmith/examples/consul_template_sd/README.rst

 Example using Consul Template
 =============================

-This example is a dummy microservice stack that do nothing.
+This example is a dummy microservice stack that send email to a user.

 This is a copy/paste of the consul_sd service, and we adapt it to use a `RouterDiscovery` to get a Server-Side Discovery